D&KR Burgoyne Class: History

-The class lead was Burgoyne built in 1845 and named after Sir John Fox Burgoyne, the Commissioner of Public Works who was crucial to the D&KR obtaining public loans for the building of the railway and who had given advice on the strengthening of sea embankments in 1836.
+The class lead was Burgoyne, built in 1845 and named after Sir John Fox Burgoyne (the Commissioner of Public Works).
+The commissioner was crucial to the D&KR obtaining public loans for the building of the railway, and had given advice on the strengthening of sea embankments in 1836.
 Subsequent locomotives were named Cyclops, Vulcan and Jupiter and were completed in by 1847–8.
 Jupiter was the last new build locomotive for the D&KR.

 As built in common will all D&KR tank engines the locomotives did not have brakes, the drivers stopping the locomotives when running light by skilled use of the reversing gear.
 A bad collision with Cyclops coming with a train into Westland Row Station caused this policy to be altered and brakes were subsequently fitted to the locomotives.